RomainSanchez/memory/README.md

 -   Include a template in `div` with class `.content`.
 The template will be cleared after calling `app.core.ctrl.go(templateName,data)` and `app.core.ctrl.render(templateName,data,true)`.
 -   Include a template in `div` with id `#app`.
 The template won't be cleared after calling `app.core.ctrl.go(templateName,data)` and `app.core.ctrl.render(templateName,data,true)`.

 > You can override a template by changing it's src attribute.
-Targeting your own template will replace existing one (keep the same id in order to replace existing template).
+Targeting your own template will replace the existing one (keep the same id in order to replace existing template).

 ```html
 <div id="app">